Branches of Legislation: Senate and National Assembly

 Eligibility

-A person shall not be qualified to be elected or chosen as a member of the National Assembly unless;
+An individual shall not be eligible for election as a member of the National Assembly unless;

 • He is a citizen of Pakistan;

-• He is, in the case of the National Assembly, not less than twenty-five years of age and is enrolled as a voter in any electoral roll in;
+• He is, in the case of the National Assembly, at least twenty-five years old and is registered as a voter on any electoral roll in;

-• Any part of Pakistan, for election to a general seat or a seat reserved for non-Muslims; and
+• Any region of Pakistan, for election to a general seat or a seat designated for non-Muslims;

-• Any area in a Province from which she seeks membership for election to a seat reserved for women.
+• Any locality within a Province from which she aspires to obtain membership for election to a seat allocated for women.

-Article 50 of the Constitution provides that the Parliament of Pakistan shall consist of the President and the two Houses known as the National Assembly and the Senate.
-The National Assembly has an edge over the Senate by legislating exclusively on money matters.
-With the exception of money Bills, however, both Houses work together to carry out the basic work of the Parliament, i.e. law-making.
+Article 50 of the Constitution stipulates that the Parliament of Pakistan comprises the President and two Houses, namely the National Assembly and the Senate.
+The National Assembly possesses an advantage over the Senate by legislating solely on financial issues.
+Except for money bills, both Houses collaborate to perform the fundamental functions of Parliament, namely, law-making.

 Author